 Gathers data from all tasks and distribute the combined data to all tasks in a nonblocking way

-int MPI_Iallgather(const void *sendbuf, int sendcount, MPI_Datatype sendtype, void *recvbuf,
+int MPI_Iallgather_c(const void *sendbuf, MPI_Count sendcount, MPI_Datatype sendtype, void *recvbuf,

 Thread and Interrupt Safety

 This routine is thread-safe.
 This means that this routine may be

 safely used by multiple threads without the need for any user-provided